Rayan25062011/totalChaos/README.md

 5. Done!

 # Notice
-I made this for pentesters to help hack a windows computer
+I made this for pentesters to help hack a windows computer, i do not hold ANY responsibility of your actions.